medhan-sh/medhansh_phase2/picoctf/ReverseEngg.md

 ## Notes:

-- rosetta error- the file was in `x86-64` and i use a mac so naturally i ran an ARM version of ubuntu of my terminal which gave me this error i fixed it by using the `x86-64` version of Ubuntu
+- rosetta error- the file was in `x86-64` and i use a mac so naturally i ran an ARM version of ubuntu on my terminal which gave me this error i fixed it by using the `x86-64` version of Ubuntu

 ## Resources: